State-of-the-Art Online JD Program

-In 2021, the Committee of Bar Examiners of the State Bar of California granted Irvine College of Law’s request to offer a permanent, online distance learning J.D. degree curriculum.
-To attain such permission, the law school needed to reinvent itself after almost 50 years of operating as a fixed-facility law school offering in-person, onsite classroom instruction.
+In 2021, the Committee of Bar Examiners of the State Bar of California approved Irvine College of Law’s request to offer a permanent, online distance learning J.D. degree curriculum.
+To receive such permission, the law school needed to reinvent itself after almost 50 years of operating as a fixed-facility law school offering in-person, onsite classroom instruction.

-With the expenditure of significant resources and applying the teaching and professional expertise of its faculty, Irvine College of Law’s entire curriculum and all courses it now offers were thoroughly redesigned, revised and strengthened to provide a state-of-the-art, online program of legal education leading to the award of a J.D. degree and the eligibility of its students to take and pass the California Bar Examination.
-The new curriculum is taught using the most current casebooks, textbooks, and other resources available, many from West Academic Publishing, among the most respected legal publishers in the nation.
+With the expenditure of significant resources and applying the teaching and professional expertise of its faculty, Irvine College of Law’s curriculum and all courses it offers were redesigned, revised, and strengthened to provide a state-of-the-art, online program of legal education leading to the award of a J.D. degree and the eligibility of its graduates to take and pass the California Bar Examination.
+The new curriculum is taught using the most current casebooks, textbooks and other resources available, many from West Academic Publishing, which is among the most respected legal publishers in the nation.

 Best Online Academic Support Resources Available

-The College of Law now educates its students using a combination of both real-time online class sessions (using Zoom) and the best online academic support resources available, the same that are used by law schools throughout the United States.
-Such resources include 24/7 access to CALI, West Academic’s CasebookPlus and Adaptibar.
-The Irvine College of Law curriculum is compliant with all requirements of the State Bar of California by offering courses covering all subjects tested on the California Bar Examination, along with courses designed to teach practice-based skills and competency training.
-As a result, Irvine College of Law’s curriculum offers its students a sound and practical legal education.
+ICOL now offers its students a combination of real-time, online class sessions (using Zoom) and the best online academic support resources available, the same as those used by law schools throughout the United States.
+Such resources include 24/7 access to CALI, West Academic’s CasebookPlus, and Lexis/Nexis.
+As such, ICOL’s curriculum is compliant with all requirements of the State Bar of California in offering courses in all subjects tested on the California Bar Examination, along with those that teach practice-based skills and competency training.
+As a result, Irvine College of Law’s online curriculum provides a sound and practical legal education.

 Professors Dedicated to Students’ Success

-Designed to accommodate full-time employees, business owners and working professionals
+Designed to accommodate full-time employees, business owners and professionals

 Four-year, Part-time Program

-Irvine College of Law offers a four-year, part-time program designed to accommodate full-time employees, business owners and working professionals.
-The course of study for the J.D. degree is academically challenging and time consuming.
-As a result, the law school seeks to admit only those who are not only academically capable, but who are able to meet the demands of a rigorous academic experience.
+Irvine College of Law offers a four-year, part-time program designed to accommodate full-time employees, business owners, and busy professionals.
+The four-year course of study needed to earn a J.D. degree is academically challenging and time-consuming, which is why the law school seeks to admit those who are both academically capable and can meet the time demands of a lengthy and rigorous academic experience.

-As those who are enrolled can confirm, to succeed as a law student at Irvine College of Law you need strong reading comprehension and analytical skills to learn how to apply the law you need to know to solve legal problems.
-You will be educated in both legal reasoning and practical skills and be expected to develop the written communication skills used by practicing attorneys.
-Thus, upon graduation, you will have the both the knowledge and skills to pass the California Bar to practice law in California competently and ethically.
+As those currently enrolled will confirm, to succeed at Irvine College of Law you need strong reading and writing skills, along with analytical skills to learn how to apply the law and solve complex legal problems.
+To do so, you will be educated in both legal reasoning and practice skills and will be expected to develop the written communication skills used by practicing attorneys.
+Thus, upon graduation, you will have gained both the legal knowledge and analytical skills needed to pass the California Bar Exam and then practice law in California competently and ethically.

 Irvine College of Law’s J.D.
 Program